 To save you money, party supply companies often sell these prizes in multi-packs.

 You can find the best deals for party favors and prizes online.
-Oriental Trading Company sells a wide selection, often in multi-packs.
-Carnival Favors has toys as low as ten cents each!
+Oriental Trading Company sells a wide selection, often in bulk.
+Carnival Favors has toys as low as 10 cents each!
 Shindigz party favor selection includes noisemakers, springs, wands, and more.

 Another bonus of ordering online is that you can hide the plain box in a closet until the party starts, keeping it a surprise for your kids.